apache/ignite-3/modules/transactions/README.md

 # Data format
 A row is stored in key-value database with additional attached metadata for referencing associated tx.
+The record format is:
+key -> current value (as seen from the transaction), old value (used for rolling back), timestamp of a transaction modifiyng the value
+Such format allows O(1) commit time by changing tx state.

 # Write tx example.
 Assume the current row is: key -> oldvalue